-13 Frightening Facts You Didn’t Know About Canada
+13 Creepy Facts You Didn’t Know About Canada

 Night terrors or sweet dreams?
-Take your pick at HI-Ottawa Jail Hostel.
+Take your pick at Saintlo Ottawa Jail Hostel.
 This imposing building in the heart of Canada’s capital served as the Carleton County Gaol from 1862 to 1972.
 Hidden behind its dank walls lie many secrets and apparently, several ghosts.
 Many prisoners spent their last days here locked behind bars, and a select few even gasped their final breaths from the hangman’s noose.
 Today, the former jail’s gallows still shock and terrify visitors, but don’t let a little spookiness get in the way of a good night’s sleep.
-Travellers can catch forty winks in a private or shared jail cell, and enjoy the meals, pub, and Wi-Fi that this unique hostel offers.
+When the hostel reopens in spring 2023, travellers can catch forty winks in a private or shared jail cell, and enjoy plenty of amenities from complementary breakfast to Wifi.

-3. There are Plenty of Scary (Sounding) Places in Canada
+There are plenty of scary (sounding) places in Canada

 Canada has some creepy-sounding communities lurking within its borders.
 Travellers may feel their hair stand on end when passing through the chillingly-named Bloodvein River, Poison Creek, Burnt Arm, Destruction Bay, Goblin, Skull Creek, Hatchet Cove, Bone Town, Gore Bay and Coffin Cove.
 Brrr!